nicksheffield/formable/README.md

 ### Idea

+My form state is a combination of original data and my user changes.

 The philosophy of this hook came from my own struggle to find the most acceptable approach to merging "late" api data with form state, in the interest of creating edit forms.

 The solution I came up with was to only keep an object containing changes, and merge that with the api data (which may not yet exist).